mahrusferdous/ReelSavvy/README.md

 # ReelSavvy

 ReelSavvy is a movie recommendation web application that suggests movies based on the user's mood.
 The user can select their mood from a list of options and the application will recommend a movie that matches their mood.
 The user can also search for a specific movie and view its details, including the trailer.
+The user can save movies to their WatchList for later viewing.

 ## Link to the deployed application